MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Functions.md

 A function exists in the scope in which it's created.

 If a function is part of a script, the function is available to statements within that script.
-By default, a function in a script isn't available at the command prompt.
+By default, a function in a script isn't available outside of that script.

 You can specify the scope of a function.
 For example, the function is added to the global scope in the following example: